-And yet, Singapore continues one of the most popular gay destinations in the region, and after dark, the famous Neil Street in Chinatown comes to life as gay bars, clubs, spas, and saunas open their doors to tourists and foreigners alike.
+And yet, Singapore continues to be one of the most popular gay destinations in the region.
+After dark, the famous Neil Street in Chinatown comes to life as gay bars, clubs, spas, and saunas open their doors to tourists and foreigners alike.
 Like many things in life, LGBT rights in Singapore are complicated.
-Same-sex sexual activity is illegal under British era sodomy laws – through the law has not been enforced since 1999 – and openly gay men in Singapore are still required to attend National Service, but are restricted dates.
+Same-sex sexual activity is illegal under British-era sodomy laws – though the law has not been enforced since 1999 – and openly gay men in Singapore are still required to attend National Service but are restricted dates.

 A city of the future where society clings on to the past, this global financial powerhouse offers something for everyone – LGBT or otherwise!

-There is so much to do here – but we found our favorite memories were wandering through food markets, laying on the beach at Sentosa Island and brunching in modern cafés before wandering through design studios and admiring the skyline.
+There is so much to do here – but we found our favorite memories were wandering through food markets, lying on the beach at Sentosa Island, and brunching in modern cafés before wandering through design studios and admiring the skyline.

 Things To Do in Singapore

-Universal Studios Singapore – Engross yourself in your favorite movies with access to all 7 of Universal Studios Singapore’s themed zones based on different well known Hollywood blockbuster films.
-Gay, straight or unicorn, who doesn’t love seeing the big screen to life on roller coasters, through stage shows, or at themed restaurants!
+- Universal Studios Singapore – Engross yourself in your favorite movies with access to all 7 of Universal Studios Singapore’s themed zones based on different well-known Hollywood blockbuster films.
+Gay, straight or unicorn, who doesn’t love seeing the big screen to life on roller coasters, through stage shows, or at themed restaurants?
 You could also visit in Osaka, Los Angeles or Orlando.

-National Gallery Singapore – Explore Singaporean and Southeast Asian art at the National Gallery Singapore, which is home to over 1,000 artworks.
-Perfect for a hot day when all you want is air-conditioning, or if you are a something of an art aficionado.
+- National Gallery Singapore – Explore Singaporean and Southeast Asian art at the National Gallery Singapore, which is home to over 1,000 artworks.
+Perfect for a hot day when all you want is air-conditioning, or if you are something of an art aficionado.

-Singapore River Cruise – Enjoy a relaxing ride while seeing all the must-see highlights of Singapore – including Raffles Landing Site, The Merlion, The Esplanade, Marina Bay Sands and more – on a single boat cruise!
+- Singapore River Cruise – Enjoy a relaxing ride while seeing all the must-see highlights of Singapore – including Raffles Landing Site, The Merlion, The Esplanade, Marina Bay Sands and more – on a single boat cruise!

-Singapore Flyer – Take a spin on this iconic wheel for a panoramic view of the city that stretches to parts of Malaysia and Indonesia!
+- Singapore Flyer – Take a spin on this iconic wheel for a panoramic view of the city that stretches to parts of Malaysia and Indonesia!

-Singapore Night Safari – Jump on the Safari Tram for a multi-sensory wildlife adventure at night and then get a closer look at the wildlife on four walking trails: Fishing Cat, Leopard, East Lodge and Wallaby.
+- Singapore Night Safari – Jump on the Safari Tram for a multi-sensory wildlife adventure at night and then get a closer look at the wildlife on four walking trails: Fishing Cat, Leopard, East Lodge and Wallaby.
 Sure, we will probably be enjoying a happy hour at the gay bars at this time, but the Singapore Night Safari is so famous we could be tempted to leave them for just one night…

 - Pulau Ubin – A quiet island escape with cycle trails and footpaths criss-cross the small hills.
 A taste of nature in Singapore with an excellent observation tower and scenic looped boardwalk with excellent views.